24f2002329/24f2002329/README.md

 ## 🌱 Currently Learning

-As part of my current coursework, I am delving deeper into the following areas:
+As part of my current coursework, I am diving deeper into the following areas:

 - Advanced Python programming
 - Data analysis and visualization